Cookware

 The Basics:

-Every kitchen should, IMO, have:
+Every kitchen should, IMO, have at least:

 Clad Non-stick fry pan or skillet.
 Fry pans are slightly shallower than skillets, otherwise they are largely the same.